At a glance

 - Swimwear

-- Two towels (one to sit on, one to dry off)
+- Two towels (one for sitting on, one for drying off)

 - Flip flops or sandals